 - Floodplain and Channel Management – encouraging the storage and ‘slowing the flow’ of floodwaters within the active river corridor

-- Sediment Management – reducing the excessivedelivery of sediments to and storage within active channels
+- Sediment Management – managing the excessive delivery of sediments to and storage within active channels